leandrovieiraa/Free2DMMOAuthoritativeKit/README.md

 # Free2DMMOAuthoritativeKit
 It's a FREE and simple kit made in Unity Engine (Version 5+) to help developers create their own MMO.
 It has an authoritative concept of commands between server and client.

+### Informations ###

+* Unity Engine (Version 5+)
+* Intuitive package and easy-to-customize
+* Simple and free, remember it is a project to learn and use as a concept, do not expect a complete project.
+* Some features are currently working in progress

 ### Features ###

 * Server Authoritative